Myanmar's Suu Kyi testifies in her official secrets case | Politics

 She earlier was sentenced to 11 years in prison after being convicted on charges of illegally importing and possessing walkie-talkies, violating coronavirus restrictions, sedition and another a corruption charge, bringing her total prison term to 17 years.
 Trials on several other charges are ongoing.

-Suu Kyi's supporters and independent analysts say the charges are politically motivated and are an attempt to discredit her and legitimize the military's seizure of power while keeping her from returning to politics.
+Suu Kyi's supporters and independent analysts say the charges are politically motivated and are an attempt to discredit her and legitimise the military's seizure of power while keeping her from returning to politics.

 Details of Thursday's proceedings were not available because Suu Kyi's lawyers have been banned by a gag order since last year from revealing information about her trials, all of which are closed to the media and the public.